tonellotto/terrier-micro/docs/bmw-gen.md

 Number of threads to use.
 Anyway the maximum value will be the number of available cores.
 Default: 1.

 **Multi-threaded compressions is experimental -- caution advised due to threads competing for available memory!**

 ## BlockMaxScoreIndex usage

-Once generate, the new **max score index** can be accessed and used as any other Terrier 5 index data structure:
+Once generated, the new **max score index** can be accessed and used as any other Terrier 5 index data structure:

 ```java
 import it.cnr.isti.hpclab.maxscore.structures.BlockMaxScoreIndex;